fujaba/fulibTables/README.md

 | Study Right 	| wa1337 Math 	| Alice m4242 	| integrals 	|
 <!-- end_code_fragment: -->

-Note, when we did the filter by assignment, our internal table had been reduced to 4 rows.
+Note, when we did the filter by assignment, our internal table was reduced to 4 rows.
 To have a full table for the filter by row operation, we had to reconstruct that full table.

 Above row filter requires that the current student has done the current assignment.
-This filter condition may also be expressed by a hasLink operation:
+This filter condition may also be expressed by a `hasLink` operation:

 <!-- insert_code_fragment: FulibTables.filterHasDone | fenced:java -->
 ```java